Varisck/GraphCpp/README.md

 ## Installation
 To use the Graph library in your C++ project, follow these steps:

-1. Copy the Graph.h and Graph.cpp files into your project directory.
+1. Copy the Node.h, Node.cpp, Graph.h and Graph.cpp files into your project directory.
 2. Include the library header file in your source code:

 ```cpp